 I focus on things or scenes that others would normally ignore in their environment – often reinterpreting and placing them under different contexts.
 It is a form of escapism which goes back to childhood.
+Abstraction is a natural tendency due to a combination of a visual impairment and a love of graphic art.
+Though I occasionally work in color, black and white feels natural and allows me to focus on the elements that mean most.
 At times it is the space between elements that attracts my attention.
 How they interact, whether by distance or orientation.
 Their story unfolds and I am drawn into it.

 My equipment is simple… a digital camera (Canon 20D, Mark VII or my cellphone), computer with digital imaging software, archival paper and archival inks.